RareSkills/blog/abi-encoding/abi-encoding.md

 So far, our focus has been on static calldata argument types like `address` and `uint256`.
 While static types are fairly straightforward to encode, encoding arrays and strings can be a bit complicated due to the varying size of data they hold.

 Let's consider a function that takes an array of uints and a single address.
-While the implementation details for our fuction are not relevant here, the function signature should look like this:
+While the implementation details for our function are not relevant here, the function signature should look like this:

 ```solidity
 transfer(uint256[],address)